jannittayao/XMapTools-local-bulk-comp/index.md

 #### Classifying by file

 To classify minerals by file, download and edit the `Classification.txt` file.
-Under `>1`, include identified minerals and approximate coordinates for a point in each mineral (X/Y coordinates of each point can be found on the left side bar).
+Under `>1`, include identified minerals and approximate coordinates for a point in each mineral (X/Y coordinates of each point can be found on the left side bar in XMapTools).
 Under `>2`, include the densities of the minerals in the **same order** as the list in `>1`.
+Densities can be found from [WebMineral](http://www.webmineral.com/).

 ![Coordinates](Images/coordinates.png)